 The Federal Reserve Banks have centralized application servers at various sites.
 Complete redundancy is available at each site to support connections to critical applications, including FedACH.
 In the event of an application service disruption involving FedACH, the processing of ACH files and the associated financial accounting entries may be delayed, with services resumed as quickly as possible at the contingency sites.

 In the case of events rendering buildings inaccessible, the FedACH application should not be impacted.
 Geographically dispersed back up facilities will be prepared to handle operational functions while personnel relocate to the alternate processing locations.

 Financial institutions are encouraged to become familiar with the Federal Reserve Banks' FedACH business continuity plan.
 To minimize a disruption of service, financial institutions are encouraged to implement the following:

-Financial institutions with electronic connections to the FedACH service are invited to participate in FedACH application contingency tests.
+Financial institutions with electronic connections to the FedACH service are invited to participate in FedACH application contingency tests (Off-site Link).
 During these tests, customers assess their ability to resume processing of their transactions following a FedACH application recovery simulation.

 For detailed information regarding the resilience of FedACH, please review the FedACH Resilience Statement (PDF).